LIS

 12VAC35-46-940.
 Behavior interventions.

-A. The provider shall develop and implement written policies and procedures for behavioral interventions and for documenting and monitoring the management of resident behavior.
-Rules of conduct shall be included in the written policies and procedures.
-These policies and procedures shall:
+A. The provider shall develop and implement written policies and procedures for behavioral interventions consistent with the requirements of 12VAC35-115.
+Minimum provisions shall include rules of conduct and methods for documenting and monitoring the management of resident behavior.

-B. Written information concerning the policies and procedures of the provider's behavioral support and intervention programs shall be provided prior to admission to prospective residents, legal guardians, and placing agencies.
+B. Written information concerning the provider's behavioral support and intervention policies and procedures shall be provided prior to admission to prospective residents, legal guardians, and placing agencies.
 For court-ordered and emergency admissions, this information shall be provided to:

 1. Residents within 12 hours following admission;